decentraland/decentraland-commons/README.md

 Run tests using mocha and chai

+### ENV

+To get a global overview of the ENV variables used, take a look at `.env.example`.

 **IMPORTANT**

 If you make a breaking change or fix a critial bug please alert the users of the lib so they can update their projects accordingly